oatmeelsquares/SP25_DS5111_rn7ena/ERD.md

 Data will be processed into intermediate tables so that data can be easily drawn.

+The RAW table will remove duplicates and the source under the assumption that if both sources have overlapping symbols, the reported numbers will be the same.
+This removes the possiblity of slight discrepencies based on the few-second time between scraping the two different sources.

 ## Data Tables

 The intermediate tables include: